sdc-china/IDA-doc/_posts/2018-06-02-operations-tool.md

 ---
-title: "Supporting Tool"
+title: "Operations Tool"
 category: operation
 date: 2018-10-17 15:17:55
-last_modified_at: 2019-07-29 16:16:00
+last_modified_at: 2022-10-28 16:16:00
 order: 3
 ---

-# Supporting Tool
+# Operations Tool
 ***

-### About this task
+## About this task

-In this task, you will use the Workflow supporting tools to search instance, migrate instance between snapshots, update task data, finish task, move token, and re-try failed instance.
+In this task, you will use the Workflow operations tools to manage instances: search instance, migrate instance between snapshots, update task data, finish task, move token, and re-try failed instance.
+You can also use it to clean up snapshots.

-### Search instance
+## Search instance

-  1. In **Operation page**, click **Supporting Tool** menu.
+  1. In **Operations Tool** menu, click **Manage Instance**.

   2. Fill the instance search form according to the following table.